Deborah Mumford, MPA, EdD - Owner/Director

 Sam joined us in March of 2015 with an eclectic background working with animals, children/teens/ adults in education!
 He has worked as an animal shelter manager, designed advanced science learning modules for elementary /middle schools in New York and Connecticut, and currently works with disabled adults on the days he is not teaching with us!
 He has been the camp ecology teacher for the YMCA in Putnam County; conducted programs in Life Skills and Animal Therapy for traumatic brain injury consumers; designed and taught an integrated program for special needs teenagers for Recreation and Community Service; conducted special ecology programming for the Putnam County Land Trust Council; and received national recognition from Tranby Aboriginal Co-Operative College for his work in advancing Aboriginal education in Australia.
 Sam is enjoying the variety of programs including Birthday Parties!
 Look out for his Nature Explorer hat when he visits!

-Courtney joined us in the spring of 2016.
+Courtney joined us in August of 2016.
 She had recently been the Nature Specialist at Kiwi Country Day Camp in Carmel, New York, an active Beekeeper, most recently at the Delaware Valley University Apiary Society in Doylestown, Pennsylvania.
-Courtney is enjoying the animals at The Nature of Things, and works as a part-time animal curator on the weekends.
-Congratulations Courtney on the completion of your M.ED. in Curriculum and Instruction!
+Courtney has a BS in Wildlife Conservation, with a concentration in Entomology.
+She recently completed her MS in Curriculum and Instruction, with a specialization in Environmental Education.
+In addition to her work as an educator, she is the weekend animal curator.
 Courtney brings enthusiasm and a willingness to learn to all of her endeavors and we are pleased to have her on our education staff.